Kurisutaru/Kurisutaru-GreatVillainess-Mod/README.md

 │
 ├── BepInEx/
 │   ├── plugins/
-│   │   └── YourMod.dll
+│   │   └── Kurisutaru-GreatVillainess-Mod.dll
 │   └── config/
-└── KAMiBAKO.exe
+└── GreatVillainess.exe
 ```

-### 3. Verify Installation
+### Verifying Installation

-Launch *KAMiBAKO*.
-You should see console output from BepInEx, confirming that the mod is loaded successfully.
+Launch *KAMiBAKO* and check for console output from BepInEx, confirming that the mod is loaded successfully.

 ## Usage

-Once the mod is installed, you can use its features in the game as per the mod's functionality.
-Please refer to the specific mod documentation for usage instructions.
+Once installed, use the mod's features as described in its documentation.
+Please refer to specific instructions within the mod itself.

 ## Configuration

-Configuration file will be generated after first run with the mod installed, they will be located in the `BepInEx/config` folder.
-The configuration file name was net.kurisutaru.kamibako.cfg
+A configuration file will be generated after first run with the mod installed, located in the `BepInEx/config` folder.
+The config file name was `net.kurisutaru.greatvillainess.cfg`.

-You can edit this file to customize the parameter.
-I put some description what config for what modify ingame.
+You can edit this file to customize settings for your preferred modifications.

-## Compile yourself

-### Prerequisites
+### Compiling Yourself
+To compile yourself:

+1. **Prerequisites**:
-- **Visual Studio 2022** or later.
+	* **Visual Studio 2022 or later**: A compatible IDE.
-- **.NET 6 SDK** (or compatible version) for compiling the mod.
+	* **.NET 6 SDK (or compatible version)**: For compiling the mod.
-- **Assembly-CSharp.dll and Il2Cppmscorlib.dll** to lib folder from BepInEx interop folder.
+	* Copy `Assembly-CSharp.dll`, `Il2Cppmscorlib.dll`, `UnityEngine.CoreModule.dll`, and `AON.dll` from BepInEx interop folder to your project's lib folder, as these DLLs are required for compilation.

 ### Building the Mod
 1. Clone or download the repository.
 2. Open the solution file in Visual Studio.
-3. Build the solution, and the compiled `.dll` will be output to the `bin/Debug` (or `bin/Release`) directory.
+3. Build the solution, which will output a compiled `.dll` to `bin/Debug` (or `bin/Release`) directory.
 4. Copy the compiled `.dll` to the `BepInEx/plugins` folder.

 ## Troubleshooting

-- **Mod Not Loading**: Ensure you're using the IL2CPP version of BepInEx and the mod is placed in the correct `BepInEx/plugins` folder.
+- **Mod Not Loading**: Ensure you're using IL2CPP version of BepInEx and place your mod in correct `BepInEx/plugins` folder.

+## Disclaimer
+All product names are trademarks of their respective companies. © Alliance Arts.

 ## License

-This mod is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This mod is released under MIT License.
+See [LICENSE](LICENSE.md) file for details.